-A special art exhibition organised to celebrate Laois Culture Night titled “The Stradbally Six” will open at the Laois Arthouse Gallery, Stradbally on Wednesday 19th of September at 7pm.
+A special exhibition to celebrate culture night titled “The Stradbally Six” opened recently at the Laois Arthouse Gallery, Stradbally .
 The exhibition title is based on how these six artists have come together to live and work in this creative space which historically was a courthouse and jail.
-The exhibition will be officially launched by botanical artist Mary Dillon who recently facilitated a weeklong botanical art course at Laois Arthouse, as part of the Summer Arts Programme.
+The exhibition was officially launched by botanical artist Mary Dillon who recently facilitated a weeklong botanical art course at Laois Arthouse, as part of the Summer Arts Programme.

 Maria O’Brien – MFA 2010 and BA Fine Art, 2003 NCAD, Graduate Diploma in Art Education, 2005, LSAD.
 Themes in the work: ‘The starting point of my work is the figure in landscape.
 I paint from photographs mostly of people at leisure.
 I recognise a collective romanticism or yearning for the experience of the sublime or adventure.
 Maria is the recipient of the Laois Arts Office Tyrone Guthrie Bursary 2018.

 Caroline Keane is originally from Portlaoise and studied Fine Art in the Limerick School of Art & Design, specializing in Sculpture and Combined Media.
 Currently her art practice is based in Laois where she also runs her own series of Art classes, community events and festival commissions.
 Her work investigates the role that cultural contexts play in an individuals’ experience of loss.
 Her practice explores behavioral displays of mourning, which are often culturally defined and the role in which heritage plays in an individual process of grief and mourning.
 These unique and emotional expressions are compared and displayed through a mix of media.